Linford Christie: Positive drugs test and ban from athletics

 In February 1999, Christie competed in an indoor meet in Dortmund, Germany.
-A routine unannounced drug test found the banned substance nandrolone.
+A routine in competition drug test found the banned substance nandrolone.
 After a six-month delay, a disciplinary hearing was convened by the British Athletic Federation which found Christie to be not guilty.
 But the IAAF overruled and confirmed a two-year suspension.
-He was found to have more than 100 times normal levels of the metabolites of nandrolone in his urine.
-Various explanations were offered to explain the results, including eating avocado, or using nutritional supplements.
-The IAAF rejected that explanation and gave Christie a two-years ban from athletics, despite UK Athletics feeling that there was reasonable doubt whether the drug had been taken deliberately, a decision which ignored the usual drug testing principle of "strict liability".
+He was found to have more than 100 times threshold levels of the metabolites of nandrolone in his urine.
+Various explanations were offered to explain the result.
+"You think that's an awful lot," says Professor Ron Maughan one of the UK Athletics anti-doping panellists who worked on Christie's case, "but the amounts are so small, they would have absolutely no physiological effect, but they would trigger a doping test.".
+The IAAF rejected the explanations and gave Christie a two-years ban from athletics, despite UK Athletics feeling that there was reasonable doubt whether the drug had been taken deliberately, a decision which ignored the usual drug testing principle of "strict liability".

 Several alternative theories have been proposed that might explain Christie's positive test.
 Nandrolone is a long-acting anabolic steroid, and is well-known in athlete circles to be detectable in blood and urine screenings for long periods; ranging from 6 to 18 months.
-Skeptics of Christie's positive, and other Nandrolone sanctions in the late 1990s, have cited this detection window as a major deterrent to using the drug at any point during training or competition periods.
+Sceptics of Christie's positive, and other Nandrolone sanctions in the late 1990s, have cited this detection window as a major deterrent to using the drug at any point during training or competition periods.
 Around this time pro-hormones like 19-norandrostenedione, Androstenedione, and 1-Testosterone, among others, abounded in the American supplement market, and were not yet codified as 'anabolic agents' under the Federal Controlled Substances Act.
-Given that Christie tested positive for Nandrolone, it is conceivable that he had been taking 19-norandrostenedione, a metabolic precursor to Nandrolone (this was sold over-the-counter in the United States until 2004).
-At the time Christie had been training in Florida in the winter months, and may have been using the prohormone without knowing it could produce a positive test.

-Alternatively, Christie may have been under the impression he was administering a different anabolic steroid with a narrower testing window.
-Substances like Masteron and Primobolan are esterified in oil similar to Nandrolone, and would be indistinguishable if mislabeled.

 Christie has always denied any wrongdoing.
 "If I took drugs there had to be a reason to take drugs.
 I had pretty much retired from the sport."
 Furthermore, he denied that his physique was gained through drug use and promoted an anti-steroid approach: "It does not follow that all athletes who are big take drugs ...
 Only by testing all athletes will the sport be kept clean of drugs."

 Fallout following positive drugs test

 Following his positive drugs test and ban from athletics, Christie was banned for life from the British Olympic Association, who announced that Christie would not be accredited for any future Olympic Games, in accordance with their regulations.

-Following the positive drugs test, the IAAF prohibited Christie from attending the Olympic Games in Sydney as a member of the BBC commentating team.

-The ban also resulted in Puma opting not to continue Christie's £100,000 sponsorship contract.